Taha-Adeel/Tangent-Compiler/README.md

 two-dimensional data.
 Despite Tangent being an object oriented language, we are trying to make it simple, readable, and portable.

-Tangent is created the Compilers II project.
+Tangent is created as part of the Compilers II project.
 Contributors :
 ### Aman Panwar - Project Manager
 ### Pranav Nayak - Language Guru
 ### Shambhu Kavir - Tester